dblock/code.dblock.org/_posts/2008/2008-10-26-productbuild-versioning-with-msbuild-ant-and-cruisecontrol.markdown

 - **Major** : the major version of the product, changed manually with every product release with a large new feature set.
 - **Minor** : the minor version of the product, changed manually with every minor product release containing some features.
 - **SVN Revision** : the latest source-control revision of the codebase used for this build.
 - **Zero** : the last number is 0.
-If there're more than one builds at the same revision, it is an auto-incremented number.
+If there are more than one builds at the same revision, it is an auto-incremented number.

 For example, 1.5.4567.0 means that this is product version 1.5 at SVN revision 4567.